nienbo/cache-buildkite-plugin/README.md

 `organization-slug/pipeline-slug/cache_key.tar`, as determined by the Buildkite environment variables.

+### Storage Class

+You can pass `class` option for the following classes:,

+- STANDARD
+- STANDARD_IA
+- ONEZONE_IA
+- INTELLIGENT_TIERING

+### Additional Arguments

+You can pass `args` argument with required options.
+This arguments will be added to the end of `s3 cp` command.
+Therefore please do not add following options:

+- `--storage-class`
+- `--profile`

+However, If you do not specify `profile` and `class` via YAML, then you can pass those arguments to the `args`.

 ### rsync

 You can also use rsync to store your files using the `rsync` backend.
 Files will neither compressed nor packed.